-Earlier this week, Silverlink’s Capture Products Manager, Rob Dixon, spent time talking to Science, Technology, Engineering and Maths (STEM) students at Longbenton Community College about the value that Technology adds to our daily lives, particularly when accessing health services.
+Earlier this week, Silverlink’s Product Manager, Rob Dixon, spent time talking to Science, Technology, Engineering and Maths (STEM) students at Longbenton Community College about the value that Technology adds to our daily lives, particularly when accessing health services.
 The talk was part of the Founders4Schools program in association with the Villiers Park Education Trust – a not-for-profit initiative that connects young people to business leaders with the aim of inspiring skills development.

 Longbenton Community College is a top-performing secondary school in Newcastle-upon-Tyne that aims to prepare students for a career in technology.
 Rob addressed the students as part of Silverlink’s commitment to supporting skills development within the broader community, and promoting the North East’s booming tech sector.